MIC-DKFZ/cOOpD/README.md

 Additionally, cOOpD yields well-interpretable spatial anomaly maps and patient-level scores which we show to be of additional value in identifying individuals in the early stage of progression.
 Experiments in artificially designed real-world prevalence settings further support that anomaly detection is a powerful way of tackling COPD classification.
-Code will be released upon acceptance.

 ## Technologies Used
 - Python - version 3.7+
 - See environment.yml